sam-tech-dev/HierarchyDemo/README.md

 }
 ```

-BinderView interface implements the three function as mentioned above.
+BinderView interface overrides the three function as mentioned above.

 First function **onCreateViewHolder** will return view of child which will be shown in heirarchy.
 In this funcion developer will inflate childView and bind data in it.